utia-gc/scrnaseq/docs/pipeline_config/arguments_to_processes.md

 How do I run a step of the pipeline with the command line arguments that I want to use?

 Bioinformatics pipelines should have reasonable default arguments but ultimately be fully configurable by the user.
-We have designed `utia-gc/ngs` and pipelines built on `utia-gc/ngs` to make handling command line arguments user-friendly, predictable, and robust.
+We have designed `{{ pipeline.name }}` and pipelines built on `utia-gc/ngs` to make handling command line arguments user-friendly, predictable, and robust.

 ## Solution